This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Just empty ½ a cup of borax in the drain and then pour one tablespoon lemon juice over it.
 After 2 minutes, pour around 1 quart of boiling water.
 Leave it that way for around 15 minutes and then run tap water to clean it up.

 The borax reacts with the gunk and dirt which clogs up the drain to loosen it.
 Hot water further loosens it and carries it away.
 Lemon adds up to the disinfecting process of borax.
-Also, these two make the sink the sink smell much better after the cleaning process has finished.
+On top of that, these two will also make the sink smell much better after the cleaning is finished.

 So this is a very cheap and one of the easiest option to help you in dealing with a clogged drain.

 2. Clean the dirty mold or mildew